sonic-net/SONiC/doc/voq/Reliable_TSA.md

 4. Changes to Supervisor config should also be reflected into the CHASSIS_APP_DB.
 The asic instances of all Line Cards subscribe to the tsa_enabled attribute of the CHASSIS_APP_DB.
 5. The net operational TSA state of BGP on the asics of a LC is a function of the TSA configuration of the Supervisor and the LC
 6. If Supervisor tsa_enabled == TRUE, operational state is TSA(TRUE).
 In this configuration -
-   A. After the Line card reboots - the operational state will be TSA when the Line card comes back up
+   A. After the Line card reboots - the operational state will be TSA when the Line card comes back up.
+The "startup_tsa_tsb" service will still set the local CONFIG_DB attribute and start a timer.
+If the timer expires while Supervisor is still "tsa_enabled", the operational state will still be TSA.
    B. After "Config reload" - the operational state will be TSA.
    C. After any of the dockers get restarted (crash, service restart etc..) - the operational state will be TSA.
+   D. The Line Card "startup_tsa_tsb" service will still kick-in after a LC reboot After a Line Card
-7. If Supervisor tsa_enabled == FALSE, operational TSA state is controlled by LC tsa_enabled config
+7. If Supervisor tsa_enabled == FALSE, operational TSA state is controlled by LC tsa_enabled config (including the startup_tsa_tsb service if the LC reboots)
 8. If Supervisor config changes from tsa_enabled == TRUE to tsa_enabled == FALSE : Operational state should be changed only if LC tsa_enabled == FALSE
 9. Should support saving Supervisor TSA configuration host config_db.json file (on the Supervisor)
 10. Supervisor reboot or config reload should restore state from the host config_db.json file of the Supervisor.